Donald Trump surveys hurricane damage in Florida | AFP - This kiji is

-Panama City (United States) (AFP) - President Donald Trump visited Florida on Monday, nearly a week after Hurricane Michael slammed the southern US state, where thousands of people are struggling to survive without running water or electricity.
+Panama City (United States) (AFP) - President Donald Trump on Monday toured areas of Florida devastated by Hurricane Michael last week, and met some of the thousands of people still struggling to survive without running water or electricity.

+Flying in the Marine One presidential helicopter over Mexico Beach, one of the towns worst hit by the Category 4 storm, Trump surveyed uprooted trees, rows of roofless homes, some of them torn from their foundations, downed water towers and a parking lot where 18-wheel trucks had been scattered like children's toys.

+"It is incredible, the power of the storm," Trump said in televised remarks.
+"Somebody said it was like a very wide, extremely wide tornado.
+That's really what this was.
+This was beyond any winds that they've seen."

-Michael smashed into Florida's western coast on Wednesday as a powerful Category 4 storm, packing winds of 155 miles (250 kilometers) per hour as it began a northern march through several states on the United States' southeast coast, killing at least 17 people.
+Michael smashed into Florida's western coast on Wednesday, packing winds of 155 miles (250 kilometers) per hour as it began a northern march through several states on the United States' southeast coast, killing at least 17 people.

-"Just arrived in Florida," Trump tweeted upon arrival, having left Washington with his wife Melania in the morning.
-"Also thinking about our GREAT Alabama farmers and our many friends in North and South Carolina today.
-We are with you!"

-The president, who was also due to visit Georgia, spoke briefly with reporters alongside Florida's Governor Rick Scott, whom he praised for "doing an incredible job."
+Trump was accompanied by his wife Melania and Florida's outgoing Republican governor Rick Scott and Kirstjen Nielsen, the head of the Department of Homeland Security, as he inspected damaged homes and businesses.

+The president praised Scott -- who is running for the Senate in next month's mid-term elections -- for "doing an incredible job."

 The governor thanked Trump for federal aid, saying that everything the state asked for had been delivered.